-The need for comparative study is to analyze the difference in the cost due to the change in operations.
-It involves cost differences by replacing the existing operation or introducing new procedures.
+Financial managers conduct a comparative analysis to ascertain the difference in the cost due to the change in operations.
+It involves estimating cost differences either by replacing the existing operation or introducing new procedures.

 The changes in cost can take place due to several reasons.
 These reasons may include substantial changes in: